atreyasha/mv-temporal-rgan/src/README.md

 $ python3 train.py --data faces --epochs 500
 ```

 The training process will create a log directory within the `./pickles` directory, where an initialization file `init.csv`, log file `log.csv` and constant noise vector image generations will be saved.
 Furthermore, model weights will also be saved according to the `saving-rate` defined above.
-An example of a log-directory name is `2019_10_20_19_02_22_RGAN_faces`, which can be simplied in the three naming subgroups: `(datetime_string)(model)(data)`.
+An example of a log directory name is `2019_10_20_19_02_22_RGAN_faces`, which can be simplied in the three naming subgroups: `(datetime_string)(model)(data)`.

 An example tree structure of a log directory is as shown: